 If you've ever blown up different types of balloons, you know it's pretty easy to blow up a balloon made of thin, soft, stretchy rubber.
 That is because the balloon offers little resistance to becoming stretched out as it's blown up.
 But for a balloon made of thicker or stiffer rubber, more energy is required to inflate it.
 The balloon is more resistant to stretching, and can be a model for surface tension.
 How "stretchy" the balloon material is determines how much resistance (or, in this case, surface tension) must be overcome by your breath to inflate it.
 Surface tension is defined as the energy needed to increase a surface area by a certain amount.

 Liquids also have surface tension.
-The liquid's molecules (small particles) are constantly pushing and pulling against one another with tiny electric charges, similar to how magnets can attract and repel one another depending on their charges.
+The liquid's molecules (small particles) are constantly pushing and pulling against one another with tiny electric charges.
 When a water molecule is surrounded by other water molecules, pulling forces are balanced by pushing forces, so it's not pulled in one direction more than any other.
 But at the surface, where air and water meet, that's not true; water molecules there get pulled down, toward other water molecules, more than up, toward the air.
 This causes the surface tension of water.

 - A small, flat piece of Styrofoam, at least about three inches by three inches (For example, this could be part of a take-out container or a sheet of packaging.)